 Name: Stop Funding Causing Pain or Stress to Dogs in Research and Training Activities

 It is time to stop permitting harm to be done to man’s best friend in Michigan.
-HB 5090, would prohibit any public entity—including towns, cities, state agencies, public schools and public universities and colleges—from causing pain or distress to a dog for research or training purposes.
+A newly introduced bill in the Senate, SB971, would prohibit any public entity—including towns, cities, state agencies, public schools and public universities and colleges—from causing pain or distress to a dog for research or training purposes.
 Harm for the purposes of this bill would be considered anything that causes more than momentary pain or stress the dog.

 In 2018, the U.S. Department of Agriculture reported that 2,383 dogs in Michigan were subjected to research or testing that caused pain and distress.